CWAId-Catcher-Team/cwaid-catcher/README.md

   - `clear` (flushes all stored beacons from file)
   - `usedBytes` (displays #bytes that are currently used to store beacons)
   - `totalBytes` (displays #bytes that can potentially be used to store beacons)

-## Week Plans:

-**01-08:**
-* Get ESPs
-* Get familiar with ESP (how to use it and try a simple hello world project or so)

-**08-15:**
-* Niklas & Simon: Get Bluetooth frame catching running on ESP and optionally already create some code for the rest of the project
-* Lukas & Martin: Research documentation to filter out how backend works and how keys are derived and distributed between client devices.
-Document everything and present it in the next meeting.